Jopchumba/node-upwork/README.md

     https://developers.upwork.com/api-tos.html

 # Application Integration
-To integrate this library you need to have:
+For you to integrate this library you need to have:

 * Node.JS >= 0.9
 * npm >= 1.3.0